If your CRM was once an island occupied only by your sales team, that's absolutely no longer the case.

 Enable prospects to schedule meetings in their calendar

 However, the CRM now plays a role before a lead even gets to sales.
 Marketers can fill the CRM with valuable data by creating forms that enrich contact records, collecting and interacting with leads via live chat and bots, sending personalized emails at the right time, and automatically collecting engagement data.

 This means the moment a lead becomes sales-qualified, your sales reps won't be dealing with a ghost.
 They will know who they are, their communication preferences, and background information about their business, goals, and pain points.

 If marketing prepares the CRM for sales, then sales populates the CRM with the background information customer service needs to do their best work.
 Service specialists can then use the CRM to view support tickets in tandem with contact records, know the full story for every inquiry, and keep all the right people up-to-date.

-Meanwhile, operations managers can use the CRM to implement seamless and data-driven processes by connecting apps via third-party integrations or two-way data syncs, automating tasks based on deal stage or contact actions, and instantly distributing leads.
+Meanwhile, operations managers can use the CRM to implement seamless and data-driven processes by connecting apps via third-party or native integrations, automating tasks based on deal stage or contact actions, and instantly distributing leads.

 And as a business owner, the CRM is a first port of call for insights into business performance and to manage multiple hats as a solopreneur.